Last reviewed on 4th July 2021

 How much deposit will I need for a regulated buy to let?

-The majority of lenders will require at least a 25% deposit and will only lend up to 75% LTV.
-That being said, each lender is different and as a result of the mortgage being regulated, lenders have less movement on how flexible they can be.
+Most lenders will require at least a 25% deposit and will only lend up to 75% LTV.
+That being said, lenders will have less flexibility due to the regulation involved.

 How much can I borrow with a regulated buy to let?

-The way lenders assess affordability on regulated buy to let mortgages are completely different to the way conventional buy to let mortgages are assessed.
-Conventional buy to let is usually assessed on the rental income as a forefront for the loan.
 Regulated buy to let is largely calculated on the income and affordability of the borrower.
-The main reason behind this is that lenders want to be satisfied that the borrower can repay the mortgage irrespective of whether or not the property is generating a rental income.
+This is because lenders want to be satisfied that the borrower can repay the mortgage, even if the property isn’t generating a rental income.